Instant Delivery

 One of those taxes is FIT, which stands for Federal Income Tax.
 The government takes a part of your paycheck to help pay for things like roads, schools, the military, and other government services.

-Now, FIT taxable wages are the part of your total earnings that the government can tax.
+Now, employee’s taxable wages are part of their total earnings that the government can tax.
 It’s not always your whole paycheck.
 Some parts (like certain benefits or deductions) don’t count.
-The amount that does count is what we call your “FIT taxable wages,” along with the free paystub generator.
+The amount that does count is what we call your “FIT taxable wages,” along with the paystub creator.

 Here’s a simple example: